10 Wicked Morsels for Living a Sexy Life.

 In the desire to help a friend conjure tools for the complicated areas of life, I spontaneously compiled these morsels of thought which I now wish to share with you.

-Bits of my favorite quotes compiled with my own life experiences, birthed from my love of sharing love, these Morsels were born.
-Each of them are followed by a question.
-I feel that questions are the doorways to personal evolution and give us cause to embark on grand and glorious adventures into the boundless realms.
+From bits of my favorite quotations compiled with my own life experiences, birthed from my love of sharing love, these morsels were born.
+Each of them is followed by a question.
+I feel that questions are the doorways to personal evolution, which give us cause to embark on grand and glorious adventures into the boundless realms.

 We must break to become anything different than what we are.
 Whether it’s a broken bone, a broken habit, a broken marriage, or a broken heart, something must be destroyed before something new can be created.
-It’s the hardest most soul-wrenching experience—breaking to the utmost of what you always thought you were—but beautifully blazon and raw, wild as a black stallion and so worth the ride.
+It’s the hardest most soul-wrenching experience — breaking to the utmost of what you always thought you were — but beautifully blazoned and raw, wild as a black stallion and so worth the ride.

 When was the last time you broke?